Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

 \subsection{Shear rheological response}

 Amorphous epithelial tissues exhibit complex mechanical responses to shear deformation, such as nonlinear elasticity and rate-dependent shear-thinning or thickening \cite{Sadeghipour2018,Huang2022a,Fielding2023,Hertaeg2024,Grossman2025,Nguyen2025}.
 Yet, how such mechanical behaviors manifest in tissues endowed with long-range nematic order remains poorly understood.
+Here, we perform rheological measurements on the tissues in steady state at various activities $\alpha\beta$ (as characterized in Fig.~\ref{Figure3}).
+We apply quasi-static simple shear strains to the tissues by using Lees--Edwards periodic boundary conditions [Video~S2 in Supplemental Material, see Appendix~\ref{Appendix_Shear} for details].
+We measure the resulting total cell stress as ${\boldsymbol{\sigma}}_{\!J} = {\boldsymbol{\sigma}}_{\!J}^{\mathrm{el}} + {\boldsymbol{\sigma}}_{\!J}^{{\rm{act}}}$.
+The mean shear stress, denoted as $\langle \sigma_{xy} \rangle$, is calculated by averaging the off-diagonal component $\sigma_{xy}$ of ${\boldsymbol{\sigma}}_{\!J}$ over all cells.
+The resulting stress-strain relations and representative snapshots of both nematic and stress fields for a range of \(\alpha\beta\) are shown in Fig.~\ref{Figure5} and Fig.~\ref{FigureS4}.

-Here, we apply quasi-statically simple shear strains to the steady-state tissues by using Lees--Edwards periodic boundary conditions [Video~S2 in Supplemental Material, see Appendix~\ref{Appendix_Shear} for details].
-The resulting stress-strain relation is shown in Fig.~\ref{Figure5}(a) for a range of activity \(\alpha\beta\).
-In the isotropic solid state, the shear stress initially increases linearly with a finite shear modulus \(G_0\) and subsequently reaches a maximum at a critical strain, marking the onset of yielding and irreversible plastic cell rearrangements [Fig.~\ref{Figure5}(c)].
-After reaching the peak stress \(\tilde{\sigma}_{\!\mathrm{max}}\), the tissue enters a post-yielding regime characterized by a post-yield stress plateau \(\tilde{\sigma}_{\!\mathrm{py}}\), defined as the average stress over the strain interval \(\gamma\in[2.5,3]\).
-In contrast to passive materials, here tissue yielding and plastic deformations are accompanied by the emergence of nematic order and cell elongation.
-This process facilitates the accommodation of the stress induced by external shearing, resembling shear-induced nematic order in stretched elastomers \cite{Berret1994}.
+In the isotropic solid state, the shear stress initially increases linearly with a finite shear modulus \(G_0\) and subsequently reaches a maximum at a critical strain, marking the onset of yielding and irreversible plastic cell rearrangements [Fig.~\ref{Figure5}(c) and Fig.~\ref{FigureS4}(a)].
+After reaching the peak stress \(\sigma_{xy}^\mathrm{max}\), the tissue enters a post-yielding regime characterized by a post-yield stress plateau \(\sigma_{xy}^\mathrm{py}\), defined as the average shear stress over the strain interval \(\gamma\in[2.5,3]\).
+In contrast to passive materials, here tissue yielding and plastic deformations are accompanied by the emergence of nematic order and cell elongation [Fig.~\ref{Figure5}(c)], resembling shear-induced nematic order in stretched elastomers \cite{Berret1994}.
+In this process, elongated cells align along the principal shear direction, thereby accommodating the applied shear.